 In early 2007 the three ‘Blacketteers’, Al Kirtley, Pat Longbottom and Martin Blackett, met at Pat’s home in Yorkshire to discuss the possibility of setting up a website and/or bringing out a book, principally to share the results of our past researches into the Blackett family.
 A fourth ‘Blacketteer’, John Burnell, a former lecturer in genealogy, had sadly died on 30 January that year.

 After much discussion, it was decided to shelve the book (no pun intended) and concentrate on building a website.
 A website rather than a book had a couple of advantages:

 (a) we still had work to do on verifying and connecting several major trees prepared by earlier generations of Blackett genealogists.
 Once a book was published it could not reflect that subsequent work.
 A website, however, could be updated constantly.

 (b) a website would give us the means to establish contact with other researchers into Blackett family history, and to pool the results of our research.
 It would also give us a better idea of how many other Blacketts interested in their family history were out there and, if we got it right, could also give us a platform to promote a book if we ever got round to publishing one.

-Over the next few years the site grew steadily, developing beyond merely a platform for the rapidly expanding family tree, (which now contains well over 40,000 names), until it eventually emerged as the pre-eminent online source of information on the Blackett family, including images and articles covering a number of notable and/or interesting Blacketts.
+Over the next few years the site grew steadily, developing beyond merely a platform for the rapidly expanding family tree, (which as at June 2021 contains well over 70,000 names), until it eventually emerged as the pre-eminent online source of information on the Blackett family, including images and articles covering a number of notable and/or interesting Blacketts.
 In early 2012, at one of our periodic meetings to review progress, Pat’s original idea of publishing a book was raised again.

 2. The idea takes shape